ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 ```

 Using `Number` and `Measurements` is functionally identical to writing the annotation as `int | float` or `list[Number]`.
-The alias:
+The aliases:

-- Gives a meaningful name to the type, indicating what the `list` of `int`s represents--in this case, a collection of user IDs.
+- Gives a meaningful name to the type, indicating what the `list` of `Number`s represents--in this case, a collection called `Measurements`.
 - Avoids repeating a complex type annotation in multiple places.
 - Improves readability by abstracting away the details of the type structure.
-- If the definition of `Measurements` changes (say we decide to use a different type to represent `Number`), we can update the alias in one place.
+- If the definition of `Measurements` changes (if we use a different type to represent `Number`), we can update the alias in one place.

 You can see from the output that type aliases do not create new types at runtime;
 they are purely for the benefit of the type system and the developer.